Writing that Short Story with Pauline Clooney

 Level: Beginner | Emerging |

 This course takes you through the craft of writing the short story.
-It introduces you to the masters of the form, both classical and contemporary, and affords you the opportunity to write a story each week or work on one story intensely over the four weeks.
+It introduces you to the masters of the form, both classical and contemporary, and affords you the opportunity to write a story each week or work on one or two stories intensely over the eight weeks.

-The course consists of 4 weekly 2-hour sessions structured as follows:
+Each course consists of 8 weekly 2-hour sessions structured as follows:

 - Introductory chat followed by a prompted 10-minute written exercise.